 The Hidden Language of AI in Chemistry: Unifying Graph and Language Models of Chemistry

 Natural language models learn meaning by organizing words into high dimensional spaces where relationships appear as directions, “King” = “Queen” - “Woman” + “Man.”
 Graph neural networks do the same for atoms.
-When trained on molecular data, they construct a latent space where reaction pathways emerge as geometric patterns, redox: ‘reduced’ - ‘dihydrogen’ = ‘oxidized.’
+When trained on molecular data, they construct a latent space where reaction pathways emerge as geometric patterns, ‘reduced’ - ‘dihydrogen’ = ‘oxidized.’ — link to article

 Fig 1 - t-SNE projection of the 128-D AFV space from previous post.
 These clusters are not randomly arranged in 128-D but arranged in reaction syntax